What is the first integral decision a buyer must make before buying a distressed business?

 On the other hand, buying a distressed business through a bankruptcy acquisition affords other protections.
 For example, an approved sale will be “free and clear” of liens and liabilities.
 However, a sale in bankruptcy will generally be in the form of an auction, which means that buyers will have to take part in a bidding process.

-[Editor’s Note: This 90 Second Lesson is based, in substantial part, in material reprinted from Commercial Bankruptcy Litigation 2d and Strategic Alternatives for and Against Distressed Businesses, with permission of Thomson Reuters.
+[Editors’ Note: This is part of our irregular series in which we answer readers’ questions.
+If you have a question, submit it to [email protected] and we will try to answer it.
+This 90 Second Lesson is based, in substantial part, in material reprinted from Commercial Bankruptcy Litigation 2d and Strategic Alternatives for and Against Distressed Businesses, with permission of Thomson Reuters.
 For more information about these publications, please visit www.legalsolutions.com.

 The editors and editorial board of DailyDAC include preeminent restructuring and insolvency professionals, journalists, and editors.
 They are devoted to providing reliable and plain English education and deal intelligence about assignments, corporate bankruptcy, receiverships, out-of-court workouts and similar topics.